svishalraj/GoGetIt/README.md

 - Install UserAppSample.apk
 - Open the app in the android studio and install in the device.
-- Click on the plus sign at the bottom, this launches NEC API to scan the product, go to the "res" folder and scan it, it shall add it to the list.
+- Click on the plus sign at the bottom, this launches NEC API to scan the product, go to the "res" folder and scan it, it shall add it to the list, and check the item to delete it.